-It is for this reason that the passage on divorce in Parashat Ki Teitzei is always read in the Seven Weeks of Consolation after the 9th of Av – the period that we are now in – to offer the consolation that after all the destruction experinced by Israel throughout history, HaShem shall stand by His Promise and finally not only redeem them in the End, but even exalt those who overcome (referred to as ‘His Servant’) o the status of becoming fully ONE with Him in a Perfect Marriage.
+It is for this reason that the passage on divorce in Parashat Ki Teitzei is always read in the Seven Weeks of Consolation after the 9th of Av – 6/7th Aug.
+2022 – to offer the consolation that after all the destruction experienced by Israel throughout history, HaShem shall stand by His Promise and finally not only redeem them in the End, but even exalt those who overcome (referred to as ‘His Servant’) o the status of becoming fully ONE with Him in a Perfect Marriage.

 G-d divorced 10-Israel and would have divorced Judah also if not for His Oath to David regarding his Throne to last forever.

-In this way the Creator will perfect His Creation of creating humanity “in His perfect Image”.
+In this way, the Creator will perfect His Creation of humanity “in His perfect Image.”
 The full implication of this awesome reality has never been fully comprehended by mankind.
-It required the free choice development of humanity through the 6 thousand years of human life and experience on earth – to be completed and perfected for the Sabbath Millennium now some 240 years away.
+It required the free choice development of humanity through the 6 thousand years of human life and experience on earth – to be completed and perfected for the Sabbath Millennium, now some 217 years away.

 Did G-d indeed divorce the House of 10-Israel?

-Though a common belief in Judaism is that G-d did not really divorce the 10-Tribed ‘House of Israel’.
-He indeed did according to explicit Scripture (Jer.
-3:8).
-This sector was torn away by God from King Solomon who ruled over a vast, prosperous International Empire.
+Though it is a common belief in Judaism that G-d did not really divorce the 10-Tribed ‘House of Israel,’ He did indeed.
+According to explicit Scripture (Jer.
+3:8), God tore away this sector of the Hebrew Nation from the prosperous International Empire of King Solomon.
 Solomon was left with one sector only to continue the Kingdom of HaShem – the Tribe of Judah and Benjamin.
 (1 KI.
 12:20; 2 KI.
 17:18).

-The House of Judah, even though also exiled from the Land in later centuries, was NEVER divorced by HaShem and retained the continuation of their Divine Mandate as ‘Guardians of His Torah’ and for the continuation of His Eternal Promise before the nations regarding the Davidic Throne and Universal Rule to come (ref.
+The House of Judah, even though also exiled from the Land in later centuries, was NEVER divorced by HaShem and retained the continuation of their Divine Mandate as ‘Guardians of His Torah’ (Gen. 49:10, Romans 3:2), and for the continuation of His Eternal Promise before the nations regarding the Davidic Throne and Universal Rule to come (ref.
 Ezek.
 20 – entire chapter).

 And He will take her back

-We first have to establish whether indeed HaShem does intend taking her back.
+We first have to establish whether, indeed, HaShem does intend to take her back.
 Such a Return would require several awesome Miracles: